Scale Contrastive Learning with Selective Attentions for Blind Image Quality Assessment: Proposed Method

-\textbf{Information Concentrator Model (ICM).} Recent work has shown that frozen LLM encoders can discern information-rich visual tokens and further enhance their contributions to latent representations~\cite{pang2023frozen}.
-In our approach, we have implemented filtering of features at the scale level before inputting them into the frozen LLM layer.
+\textbf{Information Concentrator Module (ICM).} Recent work~\citep{pang2023frozen} has shown that frozen LLM encoders can discern information-rich visual tokens and further enhance their contributions to latent representations.
+In our approach, we have implemented the filtering of features at the scale level before inputting them into the frozen LLM layer.
 As a result, the frozen LLM layer functions as a scale information amplifier, exhibiting a stronger focus on the feature content that we consider essential.
+The specific structure of the Information Concentrator and the visualization results of the SFA will be presented in the Sec.~\ref{sec:SFA_detail}.